byuflowlab/SixDOF.jl/docs/src/guide.md

 SixDOF.State
 ```

-The `AeroModel` abstract type must define the following function:
+The `AbstractAeroModel` abstract type must define the following function:
 ```@docs
-SixDOF.aeroforces(model::AeroModel, atm::AtmosphereModel, state::SixDOF.State, control::Control, mp::MassProp, ref::Reference)
+SixDOF.aeroforces(model::AbstractAeroModel, atm, state, control, mp, ref)
 ```
-The default implementation of `AeroModel` is one based on stability derivatives.
+The default implementation of `AbstractAeroModel` is one based on stability derivatives.
 ```@docs
 StabilityDeriv
 ```